pic

 end

-Nonetheless, the key insight from the examples isn't the ineffectiveness of concurrency in a session with a single thread.
-Instead, the main takeaway is the underlying procedure outlined: when a task is scheduled, the computer will attempt to find an available thread for its computation.
-For concurrency, this implies that starting a session with multiple threads will result in parallel code execution, which is simply referred to as multithreading.
-In the following, we explain this case in more detail
+Nonetheless, the key insight from the examples isn't that concurrency is ineffective in a single-thread session.
+Rather, the main takeaway is the underlying procedure: when a task is scheduled, the computer attempts to find an available thread for its computation.
+For concurrency, this implies that starting a session with multiple threads enables parallel code execution, which is simply called multithreading.
+In the following, we explain this case in more detail.

-Let's keep considering the last scenario, where both workers A and B perform meaningful computations.
-The only change we introduce is that now Julia's session starts with more than one thread available.
-For the concurrent approach, the only modification we add to the code is that tasks aren't "sticky".
-This is just a technicality indicating that a task can be run on any thread, rather than only the thread they were first scheduled on.
-Non-sticky tasks allow for a better use of resources, as the task can be computed as soon as a thread is available.
+Let's continue considering the last scenario, where both workers A and B perform meaningful computations.
+The only change we introduce is that Julia's session now starts with more than one thread available.
+For the concurrent approach, the only code adjustment added is that tasks are no longer "sticky".
+This is just a technicality indicating that a task can be run on any thread, rather than the thread on which it was first scheduled.
+Non-sticky tasks allow for a better use of resources, as the task can be computed as soon as a thread becomes available.

 function schedule_of_tasks()